bison logo

 Diesel generator smoke colors can indicate the health of the generator.
 From black smoke to white smoke, such as poor fuel quality or air intake issues.

-how to fix a generator spark plug
+how to make a generator quiet

 enquire today